 This was good news indeed.
 At the same time, this good news contained a bitter pill—they couldn’t cultivate that critical seedlings.
 As if insistently proclaiming that here was the cure, the yaboku trees continued to grow the ranka.
-They spied outcroppings here and there on a regular basis, and although numerous, not nearly in the quantities necessary to save the beech trees.
+Outcroppings turned up here and there on a regular basis, and although numerous, not nearly in the quantities necessary to save the beech trees.

 Unless they could somehow coax it to take root, bloom, produce seeds, and grow naturally, it would never outstrip the progress of the disease.

 A path forward finally opened to them the next year.
-And the first flower appeared a year after that.
+The first flower appeared a year after that.
 A transparent blue flower, resembling an orchid.

-Though the bell-shaped stamen and pistils, and the outwardly arched petals, glimmered green and white where they joined the stem, a beautiful blue glow painted the petals themselves.
-Resembled white-striped medicinal orchids, only its fleshy leaves and the transparent blue flowers set them apart.
+Though the bell-shaped stamen and pistils—and the outwardly arched petals—glimmered green and white where they joined the stem, a beautiful blue glow painted the petals themselves.
+Resembling white-striped medicinal orchids, only its fleshy leaves and the transparent blue flowers set them apart.